Building & Testing the main board

 I have plenty of spare connectors …

-Take care not to damage the plastic surround, or the fine wire which is soldered to most of these pins.
+Take care not to damage the fine wire which is attached to most of these pins.

 Before fitting any of the ICs, the operation of the power supply needs to be checked.